 #2 Customiz recognition

 Not every type of recognition suits every employee.
 What is extremely motivating for one colleague may completely miss the mark with another.
 But how can you personalize the expression of appreciation?
 In practice, this means finding out what a person really values.
-Use a feedback discussion or team conversation to ask what was the best form of recognition is that the team members have ever received – a bonus, praise in front of colleagues or management, a gift, a personal reference, etc.
+Use a feedback discussion or team conversation to ask what was the best form of recognition is that the team members have ever received – a bonus, praise in front of colleagues or management, working remotely, a gift, a personal reference, etc.